respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/mraa_upm.md

 ###  MRAA and UPM
-This document will introduce how to use mraa and upm on respeaker v2 platform.
+This document will introduce how to use MRAA and UPM on respeaker v2 platform.

-1. Update  mraa and upm libraries to latest version.
+1. Update  MRAA and UPM libraries to latest version.
 ```sh
 sudo apt update
 sudo apt install  python-mraa python-upm libmraa1 libupm1 mraa-tools